kristijanhusak/laravel4-form-builder/README.md

             ->add('body', 'textarea')
             ->add('tags', 'collection', [
                 'type' => 'form',
-                'data' => $this->model->tags    // If existing model is passed and it has tags, it will automatically populate data
                 'options' => [    // these are options for a single type 'class' => 'App\Forms\TagsForm'
                     'label' => false,